 GeneSys not only offers high-performance inertial systems (IMU) but also helps customers make sure that this performance is maintained for many years.

-Regular calibration of the ADMA systems ensures high measurement quality and traceability.
+Regular calibration of the ADMA systems, traceable to national standards, ensures high measurement quality and traceability.

 We offer regular calibration as well as individual equipment testing.
 For more information just give us a call.